themaplelab/swan/README.md

 Run the *General Tests* configuration to test everything works.

+See [IDE Configuration](https://github.com/themaplelab/swan/wiki/IDE-Configuration) if you would like to configure syntax highlighting for SWIRL and SIL.

 ## Toolchain Usage

 ### Dump SIL using either `swan-swiftc` or `swan-xcodebuild`